Haptics is the sense of touch mediated by technologies.

 Resistive force feedback is used in haptics exoskeletons and gloves to impede the movement of the fingers in virtual reality.
 Resistive devices act as a kind of brake for finger or body motion.
 They are usually used to simulate manipulation gestures, and they are effective at enhancing the realism of the hand interactions.
 Resistive force feedback devices are typically based on electromechanical brakes which increase the friction of a sliding cable.
 The modulation of the friction allows modification of the resistive force experienced by the users.
 They are usually coupled with finger and hand tracking technologies.

-Active force feedback is used in haptics exoskeleton and handheld haptics devices to apply an active force on the user’s articulations or fingers.
+Active force feedback is used in haptics exoskeleton, gaming controllers and handheld haptics devices to apply an active force on the user’s articulations or fingers.
 This type of feedback is normally based on electromechanical motors actively applying a force to the user’s body part.
 This force simulates an interaction with a virtual object; or simulates a realistic interaction with a specialized haptics device like a haptics-enabled rifle or flight stick.

 They are effective to simulate manipulation tasks and interaction with non-static virtual objects (ex: holding a beating heart), and to simulate realistic behavior of simulated interfaces.